 - At least 50% of Countries in the network of proposers must be from Inclusiveness Target Countries (ITCs).
 For example, out of seven eligible countries, a minimum of four countries must be ITCs.

-- Respond to COST Excellence and Inclusiveness Policy (Geographic diversity, Empowering early career researchers, Gender balance)
+- Respond to COST Excellence and Inclusiveness Policy (Geographic diversity, Empowering young researchers, Gender balance).

 The page limit for the technical annex (core proposal) is 15 pages.
 If successful, the technical annex become part of the Memorandum of Understanding (MoU).
 MoU can be consulted when browsing COST actions.

 If successful, COST Actions are managed by the Main Proposers.
-Please be aware that COST actions can be burdensome to administer.
-If you intend to apply as the Main Proposer, please contact us first.
+If you intend to apply as the Main Proposer, please contact us first as administrative-related issues would need to be discussed with our Team.

 Collection Date (Deadline)

 You can submit a proposal for a new COST Action through a continuously open call via the e-COST Portal.
-Due to the impact of COVID-19, COST has currently only one collection date a year.
-The next call deadline is 20 October 2022 at 11:00 UK Time.
+There is one collection date (deadline) a year.
+The next call deadline is 25 October 2023 at 12.00 CEST (11.00 UK Time).

 For more information on how to apply, please consult: